jrnutt/gmshell/README.md

   * delete - remove the monster from the mob list
   * +_condition_ - add _condition_ to the mob information
   * -_condition_ - remove _condition_ from the mob information
+  * copy - Make a copy of this mob.
+If the mob id contains a '-' followed by a number, each copy will create a new mob with the same id, but with the number incremented by one.
+So, copying "wolf-1" would create "wolf-2".
+This is very useful when dealing with a lot of the same monster.

 * mobs - Lists the monsters in the current encounter.